karrrn/ghh/resources/markdown/projects/project1/text.md

 ## Rootsystem

-Hydroponics is a way of growing plants that avoids utilizing soil and tailors the amount of nutrients a plant needs specifically to it. optimiert welche und vieviele nutrients pflanzen zugeführt werden..dabei vertichtet es auf soil This a much more efficient way of farming, embraced by many DIY enthusiasts and is also finding its way into the urban farming movement.
+Hydroponics is a modern way of farming that optimizes the supply of nutrients plants need specifically and thereby spares any soil.
+This a much more efficient way of farming, embraced by many DIY enthusiasts and is also finding its way into the urban farming movement.
 Not only does it save 90% of the water that traditional farming uses, but also the crops produce much higher yields.